Go to Reviews.org AU Edition

 Sometimes you just need to speak with someone over the phone.
 In this case, just call your ISP and ask for someone who can talk with you about your question.
 It always helps to be patient and kind.

 It is easier to advocate for yourself if you know beforehand what you hope to get out of the call.
 While we can’t make any promises on behalf of your ISP, it will be easier for your representative to help you if they know what you need and expect.

 If the representative you’re speaking with doesn’t have an answer to your question, it’s alright to politely ask to speak with a manager.
 Managers are around for a reason, and they usually have more authority to make decisions on problems than standard representatives.

 Hopefully, the internet provider you’re calling and asking questions will value providing genuine customer service.
 It’s never fun speaking with a representative who doesn’t want to talk with you.
-Fortunately, we’ve researched and compiled a list of the best internet providers to use in 2020.
+Fortunately, we’ve researched and compiled a list of the best internet providers.
 While it’s super difficult to rate customer service, we’ve looked at the credibility and level of service of each company.